fossas/fossa-cli/docs/references/experimental/msb/README.md

 #### Build a binary used downstream

-Multi-stage builldds supports the ability to link your output binaries when analyzing your project to support the internal binary use case.
+The _Multi-stage builds_ feature supports the ability to link your output binaries when analyzing your project to support the internal binary use case.
 This allows you to configure the CI pipeline for your project to always keep the linked binary up to date.

 ### Link a binary’s fingerprint to a user project